 If $\mathbb{F}$ is large enough, say around 1000, then setting $\delta = 3$ suffices, as the chance of $\delta \geq 3$ is approximately one in a billion.
 Unfortunately, we do not have an analytical proof of this, which we leave as an open problem.
 However, we can show through simulations that this is a very good estimate of the probability, as shown in Figure~\ref{fig:non-sol-prob}.
-We have chosen very small values of $n$ and $t$, since the probabilities are very small.
+We have chosen very small values of $n$ and $t$, since the probabilities are already very small.
 The probabilities are obtained by implementing the scheme in the Python library \verb+galois+~\cite{Hostetter_Galois_2020}.
-For each value of $n$ we choose $p$ is a prime larger than $n$.
-We then sample uniformly random images $\vtr{x} \in \mathbb{Z}_q^n$, and make changes such that $\norm{\vtr{y} \dotdiv \vtr{x}}_1 \geq t_+$ and $\norm{\vtr{x} \dotdiv \vtr{y}}_1 > t_-$.
-We can see that across all cases the empirical probability of the left hand side of Eq.~\ref{eq:deg-q-one-over-F} is less than $p^{-\delta}$.
-Furthermore, the probability decreases significantly as we increase $p$, as is likely to be the case with the values of $n$ used in actual images.
+For each value of $n$ we choose $p$ as a prime larger than $n$.
+We then sample uniformly random images $\vtr{x} \in \mathbb{Z}_q^n$, and make changes to it resulting in the vector $\vtr{y}$ such that $\norm{\vtr{y} \dotdiv \vtr{x}}_1 \geq t_+$ and $\norm{\vtr{x} \dotdiv \vtr{y}}_1 > t_-$.
+From the figure, we can see that across all cases the empirical probability of the left hand side of Eq.~\ref{eq:deg-q-one-over-F} is less than $p^{-\delta}$.
+Furthermore, the probability decreases significantly as we increase $p$, as is likely to be the case for practical values of $n$ for actual images.